mposiel/recipe-app-api/README.md

 # Recipe REST API (Django)
 Site link: https://ec2-13-53-193-188.eu-north-1.compute.amazonaws.com/

-Welcome to the heart of our recipe app: a slick backend with user authentication, smooth database connections, and loads of tests to keep everything running smoothly.
+Welcome to the heart of a recipe app: a slick backend with user authentication, smooth database connections, and loads of tests to keep everything running.

 ### The purpose of this project is to learn and practice concepts related to:
 > - Building a REST API